Ignacio Hernando de Larramendi y Montiano: Late politics: in the back seat

 Larramendi remained active in the Carlist structures and took part in their public initiatives.
-During the 1957 annual Carlist Montejurra gathering he was among party pundits when they introduced an heir to the throne, Don Carlos Hugo.
-In fact he remained somewhat skeptical and anxious that the prince might be tempted to pursue a collaborationist line; the same year Larramendi was vital fomenting dissent in the Madrid AET organization, which deposed its leader and key Don Carlos Hugo promoter, Ramón Massó, as the one who compromised Traditionalist identity and advocated rapprochement with the regime.
+During the 1957 annual Carlist Montejurra gathering, he was among party pundits when they introduced an heir to the throne, Don Carlos Hugo.
+He remained somewhat skeptical and anxious that the prince might be tempted to pursue a collaborationist line; the same year Larramendi was vital fomenting dissent in the Madrid AET organization, which deposed its leader and key Don Carlos Hugo promoter, Ramón Massó, as the one who compromised Traditionalist identity and advocated rapprochement with the regime.